drduh/PC-Engines-APU-Router-Guide/README.md

 ## OpenBSD

-Install dnsmasq, start the service and enable it on boot:
+To install dnsmasq as a service enabled on boot:

 ```console
 $ doas pkg_add dnsmasq